 Vaccination is one of the best ways to prevent infection from the HPV virus.
-The vaccine is usually given to girls over the age of 12 years.
-This vaccination programme is also given to boys of a similar age.
-If you, for any reason missed this window of opportunity do not worry we can test you for HPV and vaccinate you if it is required.
+The vaccine is usually given to girls over the age of 12 year and is now also given to boys of a similar age.
+If you, for any reason missed this window of opportunity do not worry we can test for HPV and vaccinate you if it is required.

 Since there are no symptoms, lots of people carry the virus without even realising they have it.
 Having the virus does not automatically put you at risk of developing cancer.

-If you do have a high risk strain in your body and your immune system can get rid of it (as some people's immune system is unable to clear the virus) unfortunately this is what leads on to it attacking the cells in your body.
+If you do have a high risk strain in your body and your immune system cannot get rid of it (as some people's immune system is unable to clear the virus) this, unfortunately, is what leads on to it attacking the cells in your body.